-- (1) The market value is based on the closing price of a Common Share on the TSX on March 31, 2023 of \$33.09. - (2) Directors who are not also employees of the Company or its subsidiaries are required to hold Common Shares or deferred share units ("DSUs") having, in the aggregate, a value equal to at least three times the director's Annual Retainer (as defined below).
+(1) The market value is based on the closing price of a Common Share on the TSX on March 31, 2024 of \$41.65.

+- (2) Directors who are not also employees of the Company or its subsidiaries are required to hold Common Shares or deferred share units ("DSUs") having, in the aggregate, a value equal to at least three times the director's Annual Retainer (as defined below).
 Directors have five years from the date of joining the Board to achieve this minimum economic ownership requirement.
-See "Director Compensation - Director Share Ownership Guidelines". - (3) "Independent" refers to the Board's determination of whether a director nominee is "independent" under Section 1.2 of National Instrument 58-101 Disclosure of Corporate Governance Policies. - (4) Anik Lanthier was appointed to the Board on March 8, 2023.
+See "Director Compensation Director Share Ownership Guidelines". - (3) "Independent" refers to the Board's determination of whether a director nominee is "independent" under Section 1.2 of National Instrument 58-101 Disclosure of Corporate Governance Policies. - (4) Anik Lanthier was appointed to the Board on March 8, 2023. - (5) Sacha Haque is seeking appointment to the Board at this meeting. - (6) Lilia Sham was appointed to the Board April 4, 2024.